Your Brokerage Account: Tax Implications of Joint Tenancy

 What happens to the assets in my joint tenancy brokerage account for income tax purposes when a spouse dies?

-Under current law, the tax basis of property is either increased or decreased to its current fair market value upon the death of its owner.
+The tax basis of property is either increased or decreased to its current fair market value upon the death of its owner.
 Tax basis is what is used to measure gain or loss on the sale of the property.
 In the case of a brokerage account held in joint tenancy by spouses, the tax basis for one-half of each asset in the brokerage account generally will receive a tax basis increase (or decrease) upon the death of the first spouse.

 What are the gift tax implications of opening a joint tenancy brokerage account with someone other than my spouse?